metamn/react/content/blog/updating-a-wordpress-theme-to-react/index.md

 ---
-title: 'Updating a WordPress theme to React, WPGraphQL and create-react-wptheme'
+title: 'Updating a WordPress theme to React'
 date: '2019-08-14T03:00:00.284Z'
 ---